 The District provides full service fire prevention services and strategic community risk reduction functions.
 The Fire Prevention Bureau works closely with various community agencies, utility providers and builders to facilitate all construction activities in the District.
-The Bureau performs inspections for code compliance, weed abatement, fire suppression systems, fire warning, smoke control and water systems to ensure those facilities meet fire safety codes.
+The Bureau performs inspections for state mandated occupancy code compliance, vegetation management, fire suppression systems, defensible space, smoke control and water systems to ensure those properties meet fire safety codes.

-The Prevention Officer visits all preschool classrooms in the District for fire safety instruction, and all kindergarten students visit the fire station for an interactive fire safety presentation.
+The Prevention staff visits all preschool classrooms in the District for fire safety instruction, and all kindergarten students visit the fire station for an interactive fire safety presentation.
 The District's public education programs extend beyond the traditional school safety programs by reaching out to the entire community with Public Safety events and Community Safety fire presentations.
 Public Access Defibrillators (PAD Program) are placed in seventeen community locations within the District.
 CPR and First Aid classes are offered several times a year, as well as Disaster Preparation courses.
 Get Ready, a two-hour disaster readiness course, is provided free of charge to the public.
 County-coordinated Community Emergency Response Team (CERT) classes are also taught by the District and community volunteers and are coordinated and activated through the Belvedere-Tiburon Emergency Services Office and the District.

 Apparatus - The Tiburon Fire Protection District's fleet is made up of emergency vehicles which must always be kept in a state of readiness.
-Among these resources are: three Type 1 structure engines, a medium rescue vehicle & ambulance and Type 3 Wildland unit for rural response.
-The District is an assignee for a CalOES Engine, which provides an opportunity to utilize the Engine in a reserve or first-out capacity as needed.
+Among these resources are: two Type 1 structure engines, a medium rescue vehicle & ambulance and two Type 3 Wildland units for rural response (one is a reserve unit.)
 The District has a preventative maintenance program, and for new equipment, a purchasing committee is formed to review or write specifications, seek public bids and follow the vehicle through the build-up and delivery processes.